padiketeku/EnvMonMod/EMM-Prac-6-Croc-Biomass-Modelling.md

 An inherent issue with radar remote sensing is speckles in the image.
 In the figure above, you can see speckles ("salt and pepper" grainy texture) almost everywhere in the image.
 The speckle can lower the quality of image, so it is ideal to minimise the effects of speckles by smoothing the image.
 The smoothing algorithm averages out the pixels, using a moving window sometimes referred to as a kernel.
-The kernel shape can be square or circular.
+The kernel shape can be a square or circular.
 Further reading on moving windows and applications in landscape ecology is [here](https://doi.org/10.1016/j.jag.2015.09.010) Through the filtering algorithm, spatial details, including speckles are lost.
 The code below smoothes the Sentinel-1 image to minimise speckle noise.

 ```JavaScript